cossoledad/occccad/docs/occccad_demo_v0.1.md

 sequenceDiagram
     participant U as User
     participant WEB as Web
-    participant S as CloudCAD Server
+    participant S as occccad Server
     participant DB as PostgreSQL
     participant W as Geometry Worker